-Public outreach is a key activity of MABIK, as set in the Act on Establishment and Articles of Association of the Institute.
+Public outreach is a key activity of MABIK, as set in its Act on Establishment and Articles of Association.
 Promoting public outreach helps to establish a shared recognition of a certain social problem among the members of society, which can lead to a policy demand and initiate a new policy process.
-The motivation for MABIK's digital image platform for public outreach included its geographical disadvantage, lack of awareness due to its short history, and travel restrictions because of COVID-19 pandemic, which have limited public access to its museum.
-Several challenges were encountered while building an image platform for public outreach, including scoping and assessing the public's demands, as well as establishing internal protocols for image resolution, naming and categorization of files, assigning responsibility for the uploading process, image ownership, among others.
-Also, the effectiveness of the delivery method (e.g., YouTube, MABIK website, etc.) also needed to be considered for increased impact.
-If one would apply MABIK's experience to build a deep-sea image platform for public outreach, it would be crucial to first identify a legal basis.
-Article 244 of UNCLOS could provide this legal basis, since it requires States and competent international organizations to publicize and disseminate knowledge, as well as actively promote the flow of scientific data and information.
-The fact that the public in general cannot directly access the deep sea could be another supporting argument for a deep-sea image platform for public outreach.
+The motivation behind MABIK's digital image platform for public outreach includes geographical disadvantage, lack of awareness due to its short history and travel restrictions due to the COVID-19 pandemic which limited public access to the MABIK museum.
+Several challenges were encountered while building an image platform for public outreach, including scoping and assessing the public's demands, establishing internal protocols for image resolution, naming and categorization of files, assigning responsibility for the uploading process and image ownership.
+Also, the effectiveness of the delivery method (YouTube, MABIK website) also needed to be considered for increased impact.
+In replication of MABIK's experiences in building a deep-sea image platform for public outreach, identification of a legal basis would be crucial.
+Article 244 of UNCLOS could provide this legal basis because it requires States and competent international organizations to publicize and disseminate knowledge and actively promote the flow of scientific data and information.
+The fact that the general public cannot directly access the deep sea could serve as another supporting argument for a deep-sea image platform for public outreach.
 It is important to bear in mind that there will be more far-reaching challenges than those accounted by MABIK.
-A larger number and wider diversity of the public would need to be considered and would possibly require a more elaborate process for collaboration among institutions, including establishing protocols for image sharing (e.g., ownership, image size, resolution, etc.) and securing financial support.
+A larger number and wider diversity of public would need to be considered and would possibly require a more elaborate process for collaboration among institutions, including establishing protocols for image sharing (ownership, image size, resolution) and securing financial support.